To do prior to arriving on campus:

-- If you have any disabilities and are seeking accommodations, fill out an application with the Office of Disability Services*.
+- If you have any disabilities and are seeking accommodations, fill out an application with the Office of Accessibility Services*.

-- Incoming Graduate Students can contact the Residential Services Office to see if there are any on-campus housing spaces available for January, as there are a very limited amount of openings.
-They may start searching for off-campus housing prior to arriving in Worcester if interested.
+- Incoming Graduate Students can contact the Residential Services Office to see if there are any on-campus housing spaces available.
+There are a very limited amount of openings for incoming students.
+If interested in off campus housing please visit the following website prior to arriving in Worcester.
 If you have any questions regarding local Worcester area housing options, please contact the Residential Services Office.

 To do during arrival/Orientation period: